mercadopago/devsite-docs/guides/qr-code/qr-advanced-integration.en.md

 ----[mla, mlm, mco, mlu, mlb, mlc]----

 Refunds apply when the payment is canceled totally or partially by the seller.
-You can find information in the [Refunds](/developers/en/docs/qr-code/additional-content/refunds) section.
+You can find information in the [Refunds and cancellations](/developers/en/docs/qr-code/additional-content/cancellations-and-refunds) section.

 ------------

 ----[mpe]----

 Refunds take place when the payment is canceled in full by the seller.
-You can find more information in the [Refunds](/developers/en/docs/qr-code/additional-content/refunds) section.
+You can find more information in the [Refunds and cancellations](/developers/en/docs/qr-code/additional-content/cancellations-and-refunds) section.

 ------------
 > WARNING